walber/simple-web-scraper/README.md

-# Simple PyQt web scraper
+# Simple PyQt5 web scraper

 To run this web scraper you must perform the following steps to setup your environment.